Review: “Harry Potter: Film Wizardry” Is an Excellent Encyclopedia of the Film Franchise

 It’s organized by movie and covers the major characters, sets, and scenes.
 It is heavy on photos revealing behind-the-scenes action, concept art, models, and sets.
 In between the photos are lots of details.
 You’ll find yourself immersed, spending a surprising amount of time getting through even one page.

-A fun surprise are the props scattered throughout which can be removed and put on display.
-Some that come with the book include a Quidditch World Cup programme, a Yule Ball programme, a Educational Decree Proclamation issued by Umbridge, and a copy of the Marauder’s Map.
+A fun surprise is the props scattered throughout, which can be removed and put on display.
+Some that come with the book include a Quidditch World Cup program, a Yule Ball program, an Educational Decree Proclamation issued by Umbridge, and a copy of the Marauder’s Map.

 Harry Potter: Film Wizardry provides the first look behind the scenes of Harry Potter and the Deathly Hallows – Part 1, from Bill and Fleur’s wedding to the Lovegoods’ home and back inside the Ministry.
 It is also the first chance for fans to take a sneak peek at Harry Potter and the Deathly Hallows – Part 2 with concept art and set notes.

 We highly recommend Harry Potter: Film Wizardry to any passionate Harry Potter fan.
 It’s a perfect gift for the holiday season that lives up to its $39.99 price tag.